inpentest/sshfinder/README.md

 # sshfinder

-sshfinder is a fast and efficient tool for scanning open SSH ports on a target system using Scapy and Paramiko.
+sshfinder is a fast and efficient tool for scanning open SSH ports on a target system.

 ## Features